bbauska/Coursera-Bootstrap/readme.md

 This is the way to specify that this is going to form part of the accordion that you are constructing there.

-That\'s why data parent accordion.
+That&apos;s why data parent accordion.

-Now, the content inside this tab panel, I\'m going to enclose it inside the div with the class card body and close off that div here, and then indent this content in there.
+Now, the content inside this tab panel, I&apos;m going to enclose it inside the div with the class card body and close off that div here, and then indent this content in there.

-Let\'s save the changes and then go and take a look at our web page on this moment.
+Let&apos;s save the changes and then go and take a look at our web page on this moment.

-Going to our web page you now notice that in the corporate leadership, the CEO\'s name is highlighted here in the card header here.
+Going to our web page you now notice that in the corporate leadership, the CEO&apos;s name is highlighted here in the card header here.

 And then the content is down below here.
 Now, we will create the remaining three down below and then enclose all of them in there.

-I\'m going to repeat the same structure for the remaining ones.
+I&apos;m going to repeat the same structure for the remaining ones.

 I will have the card with the card header, and the card header will enclose the name of the person like this.